 5 Some digital security experts criticise the app because it is not open-source.
 According to Tactical Tech's Me and My Shadow project, “We have to just take the company's word for it that the cryptography is working as it should, since the code is not available for independent security experts to check.” https://myshadow.org/alternative-chat-apps In contrast, formal independent audits have been carried out on the code (and cryptography) of many of the chat apps, like Signal.
 More information about chat apps and open solutions can be found at https://myshadow.org/lost-in-small-print/whatsapps-privacy-policy ↩

-6 Tactical Tech commissioned partners in 14 countries to report about the use of data in elections in their countries.
-Their key findings and full reports will be published on this site in the coming weeks under Our Data our Selves – Data and Politics https://ourdataourselves.tacticaltech.org/projects/data-and-politics/ ↩
+6 Tactical Tech commissioned partners in 14 countries to report about the use of data in elections in their countries - their key findings and full reports will be published on this site in the coming weeks under Our Data our Selves – Data and Politics https://ourdataourselves.tacticaltech.org/projects/data-and-politics/ ↩

-11 This term refers to information that, although it comes from social sources, does not have a clear origin, and therefore “is essentially invisible to most analytics programs." ↩
+13 This term refers to information that, although it comes from social sources, does not have a clear origin, and therefore “is essentially invisible to most analytics programs ↩

 Thank you to Christy Lange, Stephanie Hankey, Yasodara Cordova, Gary Wright, and Amber Macintyre for their discerning comments, and Safa Ghnaim for assistance in posting this piece online.